-The Group's business involves the storage and transmission of consumers' proprietary information, and security breaches could expose the Group to a risk of loss or misuse of this information, litigation and potential liability.
-Sun Finance is entirely dependent on the secure operation of its websites and systems, and the websites and systems of the Group's data center providers, as well as on the operation of the internet generally.
-While the Group has incurred no material cyber-attacks or security breaches to date, a number of other companies have disclosed cyber-attacks and security breaches, some of which have involved intentional attacks.
+The Group's business involves the storage and transmission of consumers' personal data, and security breaches could expose the Group to a risk of loss or misuse of this information, litigation and potential liability.
+Sun Finance is entirely dependent on the secure operation of its websites and systems, and the websites and systems of the Group's data center providers, as well as on the general availability of the Internet.
+The Group has seen various phishing and malicious email threats as well as malware targeting its internal network, yet the Group has incurred no material costs from cyber-attacks or security breaches to date.
+A number of other companies have disclosed cyber-attacks and security breaches, some of which have involved intentional attacks.
 Attacks may be targeted at the Group, its customers and/or the Group's data center providers.
-Although Sun Finance and its data center providers devote resources to maintain and regularly upgrade the Group's systems and processes that are designed to protect the security of the computer systems, software, networks and other technology assets and the confidentiality, integrity and availability of information belonging to the Group and its customers, there is no assurance that these security measures will provide absolute security.

-Despite the Group's efforts to ensure the integrity of the systems and the Group's data center providers' efforts to ensure the integrity of their systems, effective preventive measures against all security breaches may not be anticipated or implemented, especially because the techniques used change frequently or are not recognized until launched, and because cyber-attacks can originate from a wide variety of sources, including third parties outside the Group, such as persons who are involved with organized crime or associated with external service providers or who may be linked to terrorist organizations or hostile foreign governments.
+Although Sun Finance and its data center providers devote resources to maintain and regularly upgrade the Group's systems and processes that are designed to protect the security of the computer systems, software, networks, data, and other technology assets as well as the confidentiality, integrity and availability (CIA triad) of information belonging to the Group and its customers, there is no assurance that these security measures will provide absolute security.
+Despite the Group's efforts to ensure CIA of the systems and the Group's data center providers' efforts to ensure the integrity of their systems, effective preventive measures against all security breaches may not be anticipated or implemented, especially because of the changing attack vectors and techniques used which may not be recognized until launched.
+Cyber-attacks can originate from a wide variety of sources, including third parties outside the Group, such as persons who are involved with organized crime or associated with external service providers or who may be linked to terrorist organizations or hostile foreign governments.

-These risks may increase in the future as Sun Finance continues to increase its mobile and other online based product offerings and expand the Group's internal usage of web-based products and applications or expand into new countries.
-If an actual or perceived breach of security occurs, customer and/or supplier perception of the effectiveness of the Group's security measures could be harmed and could result in the loss of customers, suppliers or both.
+These risks may increase in the future as Sun Finance continues to increase its mobile and other online based product offerings and expand the Group's internal usage of web-based platforms and services (PaaS, SaaS) or expand into new countries.
+If an actual or perceived breach of security occurs, customer and/or supplier perception of the effectiveness of the Group's security measures could be harmed and could result in the loss of customers, suppliers, or both.
 Actual or anticipated attacks and risks may cause Sun Finance to incur increased costs, including costs to deploy additional personnel and protection technologies, train employees or engage third party experts and consultants.